jakestanley/setup_windows/README.md

 - itunes
 - spotify
 - ditto - clipboard manager
+- shmnview - for managing annoying shell extensions (run from command line as `shmnview`). this looks good.
 - shexview - for managing annoying shell extensions
+- sysinternals - suite of system tools.
+"Autoruns.exe" does some stuff that shellexview can't

 ### install-home.bat // TODO update
 - steam